The Red-fronted Macaw Reserve is the best example in Bolivia of an ecotourism destination that also supports indigenous communities.

 How to make it happen

-There is an ecolodge within the reserve that is run by the local indigenous communities.
-The lodge can receive up to 14 guests and costs US$100 per person per night, which includes breakfast, lunch and dinner.
+The ecolodge within the reserve that is run by the local indigenous communities of Amaya, Perereta, and San Carlos.
+The lodge can receive up to 14 guests and costs US$150 per person per night, which includes breakfast, lunch and dinner.

-Ecotourism provides an alternative, extra income for the 3 indigenous communities that co-run the project; they split the profits from tourism 4 ways, so each community receives one quarter and the remaining quarter is returned to sustain the reserve and ecolodge.
+Ecotourism provides an alternative, extra income for the 3 indigenous communities that co-administrate the project; they divide the profits from tourism 4 ways, so each community receives one quarter to use for a community project and the remaining quarter is returned to sustain the reserve and ecolodge.
 In this way, communities receive direct financial benefits from conserving macaws and their habitat.

 It is possible to travel independently to the Red-fronted Macaw Nature Reserve, either with your own vehicle or by public transport, but you must book your accommodation at the ecolodge first by contacting us.

-To drive to the reserve, you must travel across some unpaved roads with tight turns and a few steep high altitude climbs, so ensure that you have a suitable vehicle.
-It takes about 7 to 8 hours to drive from Santa Cruz de la Sierra to Perrereta, the nearest small town to the reserve.
-When you arrive in Perrereta, you must park your car and walk 2 kilometers to the reserve’s ecolodge.
-For detailed driving directions to Perrereta and on how to walk from Perrereta to the ecolodge, please contact us.
+To drive to the reserve, you must travel across some unpaved roads with tight turns and a few steep high altitude climbs, so be sure that you have a suitable vehicle.
+It takes about 7 hours to drive from Santa Cruz de la Sierra, 5 hours from Cochabamba, or 4 hours from Sucre to get to Perereta, the nearest small town to the reserve.
+When you arrive in Perereta, there are two options.
+You can drive across the river and around the agricultural fields through the community of San Carlos to arrive at the lodge’s door, or you can park your car and walk across the pedestrian bridge and then 2 kilometers to the lodge.
+For detailed driving directions to Perereta and on how to proceed from Perereta to the ecolodge, please contact us.

-Travelling by bus to the reserve is possible but not easy.
-There is a bus from Santa Cruz to Perrereta on Tuesdays and Fridays and another from Perrereta to Santa Cruz on Thursdays and Sundays.
+Traveling by bus to the reserve is possible but not easy.
+There is a bus from Santa Cruz to Perereta on Tuesdays and Fridays and another from Perereta to Santa Cruz on Thursdays and Sundays.
 (Make sure you check the most up-to-date bus schedule).
-There is also a daily micro bus to Saipina, where you would have to contract a taxi to Perrereta.
-Another option would be to catch the daily buses that travel to Sucre from Santa Cruz, but they pass through Perrereta at about 3am.
-You must walk 2 kilometers from Perrereta to reach the ecolodge.
+There is also a daily micro bus to Saipina, where you would have to contract a taxi to Perereta.
+Another option would be to catch the daily buses that travel to Sucre from Santa Cruz, but they pass through Perereta at about 3am.
+You must walk 2 kilometers from Perereta to reach the ecolodge.
 It is possible to wave a bus down at around the same time to return, but we recommend trying to reserve a prepaid seat, although this is not always possible.
-For directions on how to walk from Perrereta to the ecolodge, please contact us.
+For directions on how to walk from Perereta to the ecolodge, please contact us.

-If you do not wish to travel independently to the reserve, we can recommend a local tour agency that specializes in bird watching, wildlife and photography tours that are lead by English speaking guides.
+If you do not wish to travel independently to the reserve, we can recommend a local tour agency that specializes in bird watching, wildlife and photography tours that are led by English-speaking guides.